Cognitive waveform design for widely separated MIMO radar with stopband in presence of narrowband jammer

 Abstract

-In this paper, we aim at designing sets of discrete-phase fixed-amplitude with proper aperiodic autocorrelation and cross-correlation functions for widely separated multiple-input multiple-output (WS-MIMO) radar transmitters, which should be using simultaneously narrow-band interference (jammers) or telecommunications link systems.
-We show that in design waveform level, we can achieve the sets of sequences be obtained by minimizing the maximum Integrated side lobe level (ISL) of the codes (in time domain) and removing the passband of the interference systems or the desired telecommunication links (in the frequency domain).
-It should be noted that any desired WS-MIMO radar transmitter should take action to remove the measured undesirable frequency band in a cognitive way from its surrounding environment.
-Finally, a set of designed sequences, each one has a band removed according to its surrounding environment, and the ISL of the autocorrelation and cross-correlation functions of all pairs of its transmitters is minimized.
-In the proposed method, a multi-dimensional constrained optimization problem is defined with the help of Pareto weight functions to minimize ISLR and undesirable spectral band together simultaneously.
-Then, using the coordinate descent (CD) framework, an efficient uniform algorithm based on fast Fourier transform (FFT) is proposed to minimize the multidimensional objective function.
+In this paper, we aim to design sets of discrete-phase, fixed-amplitude sequences with proper aperiodic autocorrelation and cross-correlation functions for widely spaced multiple-input multiple-output (WS-MIMO) radar transmitters.These sequences can be used simultaneously with narrow-band interference (jammers) or telecommunications link systems.
+By designing the waveforms at this level, we can achieve sets of sequences by minimizing the maximum integrated side lobe level (ISL) of the codes (in the time domain) and removing the passband of the interference systems or the desired telecommunication links (in the frequency domain).
+Any desired WS-MIMO radar transmitter should take action to remove the measured undesirable frequency band in a cognitive way from its surrounding environment.
+Finally, we obtain a set of designed sequences.
+Each sequence has a band removed according to its surrounding environment, and the ISL of the autocorrelation and cross-correlation functions of all transmitter pairs is minimized.
+In the proposed method, we define a multi-dimensional constrained optimization problem using Pareto weight functions to minimize both the ISL and the undesirable spectral band simultaneously.
+Then, within the coordinate descent (CD) framework, we propose an efficient uniform algorithm based on the fast Fourier transform (FFT) to minimize the multidimensional objective function.

 Keywords